xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 **Current opportunities**

 - [**QUEX joint PhD studentship**].
 The project title is **Development and evaluation of a digital human exercise coach**.
 The primary supervisor is [Dr Shelley Keating](https://about.uq.edu.au/experts/12259) from the University of QueensLand.
 I am the co-supervisor at the University of Exeter.
-More details about this studentship can be found [here](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship). **Application deadline: 15 May 2025**.
+More details about this studentship can be found [here](https://scholarships.uq.edu.au/scholarship/quex-phd-scholarship). **<span style="color: red;">Application deadline: 15 May 2025</span>**.

 **Other opportunities**